Taxes, Taxes, Taxes

 - The employer’s share of Social Security and Medicare taxes (FICA)

 All employers, regardless of size or type of business, are required by law to report all newly hired employees, employees returning to work after 30 days, and independent contractors who will be earning $600 or more to the Massachusetts Department of Revenue (DOR) within 14 days of hire.
+You can find these laws in the resources for starting a business given out at government resource centers for businesses.
 This information is then compared to DORs database of individuals who are required to pay child support.
 When there is a match, DOR notifies the employer to withhold child support and remit the funds to DOR for distribution to families entitled to support.
 The information is also used to combat fraud in programs run by various state and federal agencies.